sx086401/antikythera_practice/README.md

 # antikythera_practice

-This project is for practicing antikythera with postgres, run the test with the following command.
+This project is for practicing antikythera with postgres.
+Run the test with the following command.

 ``` shell